MaARTCODE/MaARTCODE/README.md

 ### Hi there! 👋

-🎯 Frontend Developer specialized in TypeScript/Angular & Dart/Flutter | Computer Science Student UAM-I
+🎯 Frontend Developer specialized in React, TypeScript/Angular & Dart/Flutter | Computer Science Graduate

 #### ⚡ Fun Fact
 Born on September 13, 1999 - a truly unique date that connects me to programming: